top of page

 Plaza Mayor

-Huge Plaza in the center, with a statue of Felipe III.
+Huge Plaza in the city center, with a statue of Phillip III.

 Royal Palace of Madrid